Papooch/nestjs-cls/README.md

 # NestJS CLS

+A continuous-local\* storage module compatible with [NestJS](https://nestjs.com/)' dependency injection based on [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage).

+> **New**: Version `3.0` introduces [_Proxy Providers_](#proxy-providers) as an alternative to the imperative API.
+(Minor breaking changes were introduced, see [Migration guide](#migration-guide)).

-> **New**: Version `2.0` brings advanced [type safety and type inference](#type-safety-and-type-inference).
+> Version `2.0` brings advanced [type safety and type inference](#type-safety-and-type-inference).
 However, it requires features from `typescript >= 4.4` - Namely allowing `symbol` members in interfaces.
 If you can't upgrade but still want to use this library, install version `1.6.2`, which lacks the typing features.

-A continuation-local storage module compatible with [NestJS](https://nestjs.com/)'s dependency injection.

 _Continuous-local storage allows to store state and propagate it throughout callbacks and promise chains.
 It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
 It is similar to thread-local storage in other languages._

-Some common use cases for CLS include:
+Some common use cases that this library enables include:

--   Tracing the Request ID and other metadata for logging purposes
+-   Tracking the Request ID and other metadata for logging purposes
+-   Keeping track of the user throughout the whole request
--   Making the Tenant ID available everywhere in multi-tenant apps
+-   Making the dynamic Tenant database connection available everywhere in multi-tenant apps
--   Globally setting an authentication level for the request
+-   Propagating the authentication level or role to restrict access to resources
+-   Seamlessly propagating the `transaction` object of your favourite ORM across services without breaking encapsulation and isolation by explicitly passing it around.
+-   Using "request" context in cases where actual REQUEST-scoped providers are not supported (passport strategies, cron controllers, websocket gateways, ...)

-Most of these are to some extent solvable using _request-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.
+Most of these are to some extent solvable using _REQUEST-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.

-> **Note**: This package uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage) from Node's `async_hooks` API.
-Most parts of it are marked as _stable_ now, see [Security considerations](#security-considerations) for more details.
+## The author's take:

+_NestJS is an amazing framework, but in the plethora of awesome built-in features, I still missed one_.

+_I created this library to solve a specific use case, which was limiting access to only to records which had the same TenantId as the request's user in a central manner.
+The repository code automatically added a `WHERE` clause to each query, which made sure that other developers couldn't accidentally mix tenant data (all tenants' data were held in the same database) without extra effort._

+_`AsyncLocalStorage` is still fairly new and not many people know of its existence and benefits.
+I've invested a great deal of my personal time in making the use of it as pleasant as possible._

+_While the use of `async_hooks` is sometimes criticized for [making Node run slower](https://gist.github.com/Aschen/5cc1f3f3b58f1e284b670b83bb53da7d), in my experience, the introduced overhead is negligible compared to any IO operation (like a DB or external API call).
+If you want fast, use a compiled language._

+_Also if you use some tracing library, chances are it already makes use of `async_hooks` under the hood, so you might as well use it to your advantage._

+> (\*) The name comes from the original implementation based on `cls-hooked`, which was since replaced by the native `AsyncLocalStorage`.

 # Outline